 Is your Net Promoter Score a reliable metric for judging what customers think of your business, or is it biased?
 This is a common question that can be particularly worrying for small businesses that maintain a close relationship with their customers and clients.

-For example, can you trust Net Promoter Score data if the customer that left it happens to be a personal friend or acquaintance?
+For example, can you trust Net Promoter Score data if the customer who left it happens to be a friend or acquaintance?
 Can you trust your Net Promoter Score as a whole if you keep in close contact with a large number of your customers and clients?

 Biases are common in surveys and sampling, and while it’s impossible to remove them entirely, there are ways to improve the quality of your data.
 In this post, we’ll look at the effects personal relationships can have on the accuracy, value and “bias” of your Net Promoter Score.